-IV.
 OBSERVATION RECOMMENDATION AND ACTION TAKEN

-The work under the sub project has started in March 2012 and the contractor has been made to understand that he has to comply strictly with all the EMP mitigation measures as indicated in the IEE report.
+- 54. The work under the sub project has started in December 2011 and expected completion is December 2014 and the contractor has been made to understand that he has to comply strictly with all the EMP mitigation measures as indicated in the IEE report.
 The contractor has taken all steps and precautions in complying with the same.
-However, it has been observed that this being a first ADB project in the State, the procedures for compliance have to be explained properly to the contractors.
-Further, getting experienced personnel to guide the project on environmental matters in the DSMC as well as the EA is difficult.
-Only recently the EA has been able to deploy an Assistant Environment Specialist to look into environmental matters.
+However, it has been observed that this being a first ADB project in the State, the procedures for compliance have to be explained properly to the contractors. - 55.
+The excavated soil is disposed into a privately owned land situated near the National Highway.